GSA/digitalgov.gov/content/guide/terms-of-service/_index.md

 Agencies who develop native applications for specific devices need to sign Terms of Service Agreements with the mobile product companies.
 These Terms of Service have two parts: a developer agreement and a distribution agreement.
 The developer agreement allows the agency to access that platform’s software and tools to develop applications.
 Once the application is completed, the distribution agreement allows agencies to offer their completed application to customers for free.

 Federal friendly Terms of Service for distribution agreements have been negotiated with Amazon Appstore and BlackBerry App World.
 Please contact your agency [TOS point of contact]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}} "Agency Points of Contact for Federal Compatible Terms of Service Agreements") or <socialmediaapps@gsa.gov> with questions about Apple and Google Play.

-## How to Implement

-If you’re a federal employee, follow these steps (or [download our easy step-by-step flowchart]({{< link "https://s3.amazonaws.com/digitalgov/_legacy-img/2015/02/DigitalGov-TOS-flowchart_v6-Feb-2-2015.pdf " see our easy step by step flowchart"" >}}) [PDF, 1 page, 361 KB, February 2015 ]) before setting up an account to use a free digital media tool:

-  1. **Review existing policy**: Review your agency’s social media policy and guidance to be sure you understand requirements to use specific tools, branding, etc.

-  2.  **See what’s available**: Consult the list of free products and services with federal TOS agreements.
-Keep in mind that even though a tool may be on the list, your agency may not have approved the TOS for that tool.
-Each agency considers its own policies, needs, expectations and practices, and conducts a legal review, before signing agreements.
-Among other sources, your agency counsel may want to review the [OMB Memorandum M–13–10](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2013/m-13-10.pdf) (PDF, 1.2 MB, 17 pages, April 2013) regarding implications of certain online Terms of Service agreements.

-  3.  **Work with your agency point of contact**: Before you decide to use a tool, work with your agency’s Point-of-Contact for social media tools and your general counsel for other tools and services.
-This person will discuss your social media requirements and explain what already exists to meet your needs, including any TOS agreements that have been signed by your agency.
-This is also the person who works with your agency’s attorneys to determine if any new Terms of Service agreements are needed.

-  4.  **If approved, create an account**: If your agency point of contact approves and your agency has a signed TOS for that tool, you can work with your agency point of contact to set up your new account.

-  5.  **Put accounts in the Social Media Registry**: GSA created a federal-wide social media registry to help agencies inventory all their social media accounts and give the public a way to validate official social media accounts.

-Agencies should note that because these products and services are free and don&#8217;t involve agency appropriated funds, the agreements are not considered to be government contracts nor are they procurements under the Federal Acquisition Regulation (FAR).
-In contrast, fee–based products fall under all federal procurement rules and regulations, and are not included in this process.

 ## For Federal Agency Points of Contact